The Journey Project

-Mandate: A partnership between Public Legal Information Association of NL and the NL Sexual Assault Crisis & Prevention Centre that is designed to enhance supports and responses for survivors of sexual violence, particularly within the legal system.
+A partnership between Public Legal Information Association of NL and the NL Sexual Assault Crisis & Prevention Centre, The Journey Project is designed to enhance supports and responses for survivors of sexual violence, particularly with navigating the legal system.

 - Sexual Violence Legal Support Service

 - Provides free legal advice and system navigation to survivors of sexual violence.

 - Includes access to services of Legal Support Navigators who can provide legal information, supportive referrals, and up to 4 hours free legal advice with a lawyer.